-Last week, I posted a Shark Trivia Quiz in honor of Discovery Channel's Shark Week.
-This August 12th marks the 25th Anniversary of Shark Week, although sharks have been around for over 400 million years!
+Last week, I posted a Shark Trivia Quiz in honor of Discovery Channel’s Shark Week.
+The summer of 2012 was the 25th Anniversary of Shark Week, although sharks have been around for over 400 million years!
 Did you sink or swim with your answers?
 Check out the real shark facts below.

 - What famous 1975 movie is the ultimate scary shark movie?
 Hint: It features a man-eating great white shark!

 - What part of a shark’s body is a popular beach souvenir?

 ANSWER: Teeth.
 Shark teeth are popular and cheap souvenirs.
 Sharks shed their teeth constantly.
 Once they fall to the ocean floor, they are covered with sand, and soak up sediments which change the tooth color from white to gray or brown.
 Many are made into necklaces.